Are you growing a business based on recurring revenue?

 Years ago, it was good practice to warn customers 30 days, 15 days, 3 days before their card expired.
 Grandpa called it “pre-dunning.”

-The experience felt spammy and aggressive, but you could get in front of billing dates before the inevitable happened: failed payment, and service interruption.
+The experience felt spammy and aggressive, but you could get in front of billing dates before a payment inevitably failed, and service was interrupted.

-Today, Stripe accounts—and many other payments platforms—include something called Card Updater.
+Today, Stripe, Braintree, and many other payments platforms, include a process called Card Updater.
 It communicates with Visa, MasterCard, and other card issuers to update expiration dates automatically.
 It’s not even fully implemented worldwide, and already effective for over 70% of cards that look like they’re going to expire.

 Yeah, it’s freaking AWESOME for subscription payments.